manuelkoberczerny/mobility_from_transient_photoconductivity/README.md

   </tr>
   <tr>
     <td>Absorption_Coefficient</td>
-    <td>absorption coefficient of the sample at the incident laser wavelength in cm^-1</td>
+    <td>absorption coefficient of the sample at the incident laser wavelength in cm^-1.
+If empty or zero, all light that is not reflected is assumed to be absorbed.</td>
   </tr>
   <tr>
     <td>Reflectance</td>